Configuration

 key.generate.cipher-suite = "cv25519"

-If you are interested in more than the plain value, but want a hint on what a specific setting is used for, you can use sq config inspect.
+If you are interested in more than the plain value, and want some information on what a specific setting is used for, you can use sq config inspect.

 • $ sq config inspect paths

-This gives you pathes to the different files or directories sq uses: key and cert store, as well as configuration files
+This gives you paths to the different files or directories sq uses: key and cert store, as well as configuration files.

 • $ sq config inspect network